sidwan02/gemini-cli-gemma/understand.md

 Using the codebase investigator: tell me how the ollama inference works.

 - Without env context:
-  `answer the simple task with the gemma agent of what gemma.ts defines` `Use gemma agent: List all files related to ollama in the entire project.
-Then summarize ollamaChat.ts` `What functions does gemma.ts define? remember to use gemma agent`
+  - `answer the simple task with the gemma agent of what gemma.ts defines`
+  - `Use gemma agent: List all files related to ollama in the entire project.
+Then summarize ollamaChat.ts`
+  - `What functions does gemma.ts define? remember to use gemma agent`
+  - `Use gemma agent: List all files related to ollama in the entire project. which file is responsible for running streamed inference in the core dir? summarize just that file.`

 - With env context:
   `answer the simple task with the gemma agent: explain briefly the current coding workspace.`